MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/index.md

 ## [Consuming Web Services](~/xamarin-forms/data-cloud/consuming/index.md)

 This guide demonstrates how to communicate with different web services to provide create, read, update, and delete (CRUD) functionality to a Xamarin.Forms application.
-Topics covered include communicating with [ASMX services](consuming/asmx.md), [WCF services](consuming/wcf.md), [REST services](consuming/rest.md), [Azure Mobile Apps](consuming/azure.md), and [Amazon Web Services](consuming/aws.md).
+Topics covered include communicating with [ASMX services](consuming/asmx.md), [WCF services](consuming/wcf.md), [REST services](consuming/rest.md), and [Azure Mobile Apps](consuming/azure.md).

 ## [Authenticating Access to Web Services](~/xamarin-forms/data-cloud/authentication/index.md)

 This guide explains how to integrate authentication services into a Xamarin.Forms application to enable users to share a backend while only having access to their own data.
-Topics covered include [using basic authentication with a REST service](authentication/rest.md), [using the Xamarin.Auth component to authenticate against OAuth identity providers](authentication/oauth.md), and using the inbuilt authentication mechanisms offered by [Azure Mobile Apps](authentication/azure.md), and [Amazon Web Services](authentication/aws.md).
+Topics covered include [using basic authentication with a REST service](authentication/rest.md), [using the Xamarin.Auth component to authenticate against OAuth identity providers](authentication/oauth.md), and using the inbuilt authentication mechanisms offered by [Azure Mobile Apps](authentication/azure.md).

 ## [Synchronizing Data with Web Services](sync/index.md)